atipugin/telegram-bot-ruby/README.md

 ## Boilerplates

-If you don't know how to setup database for your bot or how to use it with different languages here are some boilerplates which can help you to start faster:
+If you don't know how to setup a database for your bot or how to use it with different languages here are some boilerplates which can help you to start faster:
 - [Ruby Telegram Bot boilerplate](https://github.com/telegram-bots/ruby-telegram-bot-boilerplate)

 ## Contributing

 1. Fork it
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch `git checkout -b my-new-feature`
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes `git commit -am 'Add some feature'`
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch `git push origin my-new-feature`
 5. Create new Pull Request